hpcc-systems/HPCC-Platform/esp/src/test-ui/tests/framework/documentation/DesignDocument.md

 This method waits until all UI elements corresponding to a column key are loaded.

 1. **Initialize Wait Time**: Starts with an initial wait time.
-2. **Find Elements**: Uses a loop to repeatedly find web elements matching the column key's XPath.
+2. **Find Elements**: Uses a loop to repeatedly find web elements in a grid cell matching the column key's XPath.
 3. **Check Element Count**: Checks if the number of elements (excluding the header) matches the number of JSON objects.
 4. **Wait and Retry**: If the elements are not fully loaded, it sleeps for the current wait time, increments the wait time, and retries.
 5. **Return Elements**: Once the elements are fully loaded, returns the list of web elements.